-In order to implement sustainable development, Wistron not only follows the existing organizational management system and internal control system to manage the risks at all operation levels but also commits taking top-down approaches to oversee and control the risks that should be considered at strategic levels.
-The Company established the systematic "Risk Management Policy and Procedures" in accordance with ISO 31000 Risk Management Principles and Guidelines in 2020.
-To better tackle relevant risks, we adopted proactive and effective methods for assessing major economic, social, environmental, and innovative technology risks across the world and their potential threat to the Company's sustainable development.
+In order to implement sustainable development, Wistron not only follows the existing organizational management system and internal control system to manage the risks at all operation levels to oversee and control the risks that should be considered at strategic levels, but also promises to assess the potential impact of each risk on the Company's operations through the participation of the Board of Directors and the implementation of systematic management in accordance with the spirit of ISO 31000.
+Therefore, the corporate governance is implemented, the goal of sustainable management is achieved, and the rights of stakeholders are protected.
+The Company established the systematic "Risk Management Policy and Procedures" in accordance with the relevant provisions of "Regulations Governing Establishment of Internal Control Systems by Public Companies" promulgated by the Financial Supervisory Commission and the "Best Practice Principles on Risk Management for TWSE/ TPEx Listed Companies"of the Stock Exchange in 2022.
+To better tackle relevant risks, we adopted proactive and effective methods for assessing company governance, social inclusion, environmental protection (including climate and natural resources), and innovation value risks across the world and their potential threat to the Company's sustainable development.

 Risk Management and Business Continuity Policy